redwoodjs/redwood/docs/versioned_docs/version-2.2/tutorial/chapter7/rbac.md

 ### Fixing the hasRole function

 At this point, you might notice an error in your `api/src/lib/auth.ts` file, in the `hasRole` function.
-TypeScript is trying to help you here, by highlighting that roles can never be an an array of strings:
+TypeScript is trying to help you here, by highlighting that roles can never be an array of strings:

 ```ts title="api/src/lib/auth.ts"
 export const hasRole = (roles: AllowedRoles): boolean => {